 Some environmental science graduates go on to further study to train for a particular career path, e.g. teaching or management, while others are supported by their employer to gain directly relevant professional qualifications.
 Studying at postgraduate level enhances your employability by increasing your research skills, specialist knowledge and communication skills.

 Postgraduate courses may be aimed at developing knowledge of a specialist area or entering a particular sector, such as environmental health, where a postgraduate qualification is an essential requirement.

 What do environmental science graduates do?

-More than 60% of environmental science graduates are in full-time employment in the UK six months after graduating.
-The top occupation is an environment professional, with conservation and environmental associate professionals also in the top five.
+More than 65% of environmental science graduates are in full-time employment in the UK six months after graduation.
+Environment professional is the top job held by graduates in employment in the UK.